 Following my previous year’s visit to Austria’s Vorarlberg, I decided to mix things up culturally and head back across the pond on a late-January visit to a francophone ski region.
 That said; given the number of resorts in the French part of the mountain range (approximately 150), it can be a daunting task to narrow down your options.
 Do you lean toward the most skiable acres, the highest altitude, the most annual snow, the most old-school, the most challenging, the most modern, the most-off-the-beaten-path, the most authentically French, the most affordable, or the most conveniently located to a gateway airport?

-I ultimately opted for a road trip that put a partial premium on the last variable and constructed a eight-day whirlwind visit through four separate ski regions in the Haute Savoie region, all within a 90-minute drive of Geneva, Switzerland.
-With nonstop overnight flights from JFK, Newark, Boston, or Montreal, it’s possible for northeasterners to design a ski trip with less logistical hurdles than many popular destinations out west.
+I ultimately opted for a road trip that put a partial premium on the last variable and constructed a eight-day whirlwind visit through four separate ski regions in the Haute Savoie, all within a 90-minute drive of Geneva, Switzerland.
+With nonstop overnight flights from JFK, Newark, Boston, or Montreal, it’s possible for northeasterners to design a ski trip with fewer logistical hurdles than many popular destinations out west.

 Days 1 and 2: Châtel and the “Portes du Soleil”